mganta/wasb-parcel/README.md

 *Note* Multiple such entries may be added

+4. Deploy Client Configs and Restart the cluster.

-4. Example usage:
+5. Example usage:
 ```sh
 # Hdfs access for CLI or M/R
 hdfs dfs -ls wasb://[CONTAINER]@[STORAGE_ACCOUNT].blob.core.windows.net/
 ```

 # References
-This is a simplified distribution for the great work done by the Azure team: [HADOOP-9629](https://issues.apache.org/jira/browse/HADOOP-9629)
+This is a simplified distribution mechanism for the great work done by the Azure team: [HADOOP-9629](https://issues.apache.org/jira/browse/HADOOP-9629)